Nrf2 Activation in Cats

 Finally, choose products that are transparent, conservative in claims, and designed for long-term use rather than short-term intensity.

-The commercial question deserves a clear, science-minded answer: if diet can influence antioxidant responses, why choose a dedicated product at all?
+The commercial question deserves a clear answer: if diet can influence antioxidant responses, why add a dedicated product?
 Because real life is messy.
 Appetite fluctuates, older cats eat less, and stress and inflammation don’t arrive on schedule.
-A well-designed daily formula can support the broader resilience network—oxidative balance, mitochondrial function, and healthy inflammatory tone—without pretending to be a medical treatment.
+A well-designed daily formula supports the broader resilience network — oxidative balance, mitochondrial function, and healthy inflammatory tone — without pretending to be a medical treatment.

 “A good supplement choice should feel boring: consistent, transparent, and well-tolerated.”